ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 d = d + 7\times  2^{17}  = 217007371 + 7\times 131072 = 217924875 \mod 10^9+7 = 217924875
 $$

-That's all the queries processed, and the final value of $d$ is 217924875; so the answer for this testcase is 217924875.
+That's all the queries processed, and the final value of $d$ is 217924875; so the answer for this test case is 217924875.